stuyvesant-cs/fcs01-dw/index.md

 ## Class Resources:
  * [Google Group/Class QAF](https://groups.google.com/a/stuy.edu/forum/#!forum/dw-intro2-qaf)
    * The QAF should be used to continue the class discussion outside the class.
-   * The mroe people that are active on it, the better we will all be.
+   * The more people that are active on it, the better we will all be.
  * [Slack Channel](https://introcs-dw.slack.com/)
    * This is for real-time discussion during normal class time (2:50 - 3:35).
   * Solutions: